fernandreu/blazor-fractals/README.md

 The entire app runs on Blazor WebAssembly and is hosted on GitHub pages: https://fernando.andreu.info/blazor-fractals

 The image generation algorithm can run directly on the browser as well.
-However, due to some technical limitations in WebAssembly, this can be significantly slow than if run under a local machine.
+However, due to some technical limitations in WebAssembly, this can be significantly slower than if run under a local machine.
 As a workaround, this algorithm can also be triggered from an Azure Function.